ysdede/keet/README.md

 Boncuk.js is a real-time speech-to-text application built with SolidJS, Vite, and Tailwind CSS.
 It runs NVIDIA NeMo Parakeet TDT models in the browser via WebGPU/WASM through Parakeet.js, with no backend required.

 **Default pipeline (v4):** Utterance-based streaming with a centralized BufferWorker (multi-layer time-aligned buffer), TEN-VAD (WASM) for inference VAD, and HybridVAD (energy-based) for UI.
 WindowBuilder and UtteranceBasedMerger handle sentence finalization and mature/immature text.
 Legacy per-utterance (VAD-defined segments) mode is still available.
-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) and [.serena/memories/v4-utterance-pipeline-refactor.md](.serena/memories/v4-utterance-pipeline-refactor.md) for details.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for details.

 ### What's new in 1.0